webdevcody/collab-board-hathora/README.md

 **Room concurrency**

 Each WebSocket server can handle multiple room sessions concurrently.
+Default limits are set to 100 users per room and 10 rooms per server instance, with unlimited server instances.

 **Persistence (not included)**

 For the purposes of this sample application, messages are not persisted beyond the lifetime of the WebSocket server.
 In order to support persistence, the following functionality would need to be added:

 - The `HathoraScheduler` would need to call `resumeRoom` instead of `getConnectionInfo`
-- `getOrLoadRoom` would need to hydrate room data from storage (e.g. S3, Redis, etc)
+- The session server would need to save and hydrate room data from storage (e.g. S3, Redis, etc)
-- The server would need to save room data to storage (syncing periodically, on process exit, etc)

 ## Architecture